 In a radical departure from past primary seasons, the disproportionately influential California primary has been moved up from the end of the season, to the beginning, on Super Tuesday, March 3rd.
 Super Tuesday is the first major wave of primaries after the New Hampshire and South Carolina primaries, and the Iowa Caucus.

 Super Tuesday greatly influences the fortunes of all candidates, with such critical factors as "momentum" being evaluated by the media based on the results.
 California now being on Super Tuesday gives the day an enormously influential role, which will all but end the mathematical possibilities for the nomination for any candidate making a poor showing.

 In the 2016 California Democratic primary, a rash of episodes involving election fraud outraged Bernie Sanders supporters, when polls had Sanders and Clinton neck-and-neck within 2 points but Clinton emerged with a landslide victory of over ten points.
 This year, Sanders has broken out far ahead of the pack in California, 22% ahead of Mayor Pete.

 In 2016, problems were reported throughout the state with botched voter registrations, incorrect instructions for independent voters, and in San Diego, election workers were photographed using white-out on Sanders votes.
 No prosecutions for election misconduct ever ensued.

 A Giant Step Backwards for Election Security

-The Smartmatic system is a radical departure from the previous trend toward voter hand-marked paper ballots, in which the voter marks a paper ballot by hand, except in cases of disability, and then the filled-in bubbles are read by an optical scanner vote-counting machine, or counted by hand.
+The Smartmatic system is a radical departure from the previous trend toward voter hand-marked paper ballots, in which the voter marks a paper ballot by hand, except in cases of disability.
+The filled-in bubbles n the paper ballots are then read by an optical scanner vote-counting machine, or counted by hand.
 The voter has direct visual confirmation of what the ballot says.

 Vote-Counting Machine Hacking Demonstration